 Harvesting pollen is difficult to do without damaging or depleting the hive’s food source.
 So it is essential to purchase pollen, and all bee products, from a trustworthy supplier.
 Look for pollen from pesticide-free flowers.
 Depending on the source, bee pollen can range in price from $1 an ounce to $5.

 Buy in small quantities and store in a cool, dark place.
 For a longer shelf life, refrigerate or freeze pollen.

 Nutrition and Benefits

-Bee pollen contains over 250 biologically active substances, including proteins, carbs, lipids, fatty acids, vitamins, minerals, enzymes and a wide variety of antioxidants (including flavonoids and carotenoids—phytonutrients in fruits and vegetables that have antioxidant and anti-inflammatory properties.
+Bee pollen contains many biologically active substances, including proteins, carbs, lipids, fatty acids, vitamins, minerals, enzymes, and a wide variety of antioxidants including flavonoids and carotenoids—phytonutrients in fruits and vegetables that have antioxidant and anti-inflammatory properties.

 The active substances in bee pollen have many properties, but the exact nutrient composition depends on the plant source and harvest season.
 As a consequence, the results, nutrition, and properties are not standardized and depend on the product you end up buying.